numfocus/volunteer-opportunities/pytables-projects.md

 Getting started with PyTables and h5py
 --------------------------------------

-The recommended way to learn the basic features of PyTables is by reading the tutorial chapter in User's Guide:
+The recommended way to learn the basic features of PyTables is by reading the tutorial chapter in the User's Guide:

 http://www.pytables.org/usersguide/tutorials.html